deepaklearner/sample_cypher/README.md

 k.
 If any of the records doesnt match, take those records out and write in log.
 l. filter the mismatched ones from original df

+1.2
+can we do dataframe operations instead of iterrows()